ctomni231/cwtactics/codeConvTemp.md

+# Maximum Line Width

+Every line has a maximum length of `100` characters.

+## Indent function calls

+If your function call would break the character limit of a single line, then you have to soft-wrap the call.
+We prefere to have every argument of the call in a single line then.
+Futhermore the arguments should have a greater indent as the name of the called function.
+Example:

+    myCallOfAVeryLongFunction(
+      myLongArgumentWhichContainsAVeryBadNamingSchema,
+      myShortArgument,
+      (checkSomeThing)? succValue: failValue,
+      you,
+      know,
+      what,
+      we,
+      mean
+    );

 # Modules

 Every file is a module and has a name.
 The name is also it's file name and the naming pattern for properties that can be placed in the global variables.